The can't talk, eating bit

 Panda Hot Pot, Carlton, Melbourne

 On Smith Street in Fitzroy, you’ll find Fluffy Torpedo – an outlandish, lab-like ice cream shop adorned with over 200kg of lollies.
 Though you might be tempted to lick the sour strap resin floor upon entering, the ever-changing ice cream menu will quickly divert your attention (and taste buds).
-Wonderfully wacky flavour combinations that just work include Vegemite and white chocolate, blue Powerade, pork butter and chilli oil, and Mountain Dew Oreo.
+Wonderfully whacky flavour combinations that just work include Vegemite and white chocolate, raspberry and balsamic, pork butter and chilli oil, and orange and poppyseed cake batter.

 5. Easey’s